-In this article, we will show you different ways to easily deactivate WordPress plugins so that you can better manage them on your website.
+In this comprehensive guide, we’ll show you different ways to easily deactivate WordPress plugins.

 Here is an overview of what you will learn in this article.
 You can use the quick links to jump to the different sections:

-If you want to temporarily disable or deactivate a WordPress plugin, then you need to simply visit the Plugins » Installed Plugins page in your WordPress admin area.
+If you want to temporarily disable a WordPress plugin, then you need to simply visit the Plugins » Installed Plugins page in your WordPress admin area.

 From here, you need to locate the WordPress plugin that you want to deactivate.
 Next, take your mouse to the plugin’s row, and it will show you a link to ‘Deactivate’ that plugin.